 as the name implies will manage all sounds for the MX and you can launch the VOICE, PERFORMANCE and DRUM KIT Editor from the Librarian.

 allows deep Element level editing.
 Shown above you can see that 5 out of the 8 Elements used to create this String Voice ("Small Ensemble").

 allows you to setup all sixteen PARTS of the PERFORMANCE as you require.

 allows full access to each KEY in the drum kit.
 We talk about the Motif, MOXF and MX series all featuring an 8 Element (Oscillator) engine, but Drum Kits are a very special type of Voice that contains 73 Elements - One per KEY over a 6 octave range, between C0 and C6.

-Want to discuss this article or share experiences?
-Join in the conversation about this lesson on the Forum here
+Enjoy your MX - and join in the conversation about this lesson on the Forum here.